massalabs/massa-sc-toolkit/commands/init/README.md

 ### Include another smart contract inside a smart contract ?

 You can include a smart contact inside of another smart contract following the [AS Transformer documentation](https://github.com/massalabs/as/tree/main/transformer).

+### ...
+Add code to be executed at deployment

+The code in the `assembly/init.ts` is appended to the smart contract that deploy the smart-contract.
+It is executed at the end of the deployment.
+If you want to initialize some variables in the smart contract, you can use this function to call the deployed SC.
+The parameter of the `init` function is the address of the deployed smart contract.
+If you don't want to have code at deployment you can remove the `init.ts` file.
+It will economize some gas.

 ### ... use the simulator